ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 Initialization
 --------------

 Please note that the player will **NOT** be available the instant your HTML page is loaded and the first javascript is executed.
 The SWF file (90k) has to be loaded and instantiated first!
 You can catch this issue by defining a simple global javascript function.
-By default, it is called *playerReady()* and every player that's succesfully instantiated will call it.
+By default, it is called *playerReady()* and every player that's successfully instantiated will call it.

 .. code-block:: html